Help Others Succeed

 Open Door Volunteers inspire and motivate by teaching students the skills they need to succeed.
 In 2016, 50 volunteers contributed 2900 hours and provided 1600 hours of classroom instruction for our students.

-Volunteers teach the same level and class once a week for a semester, in their preferred subject area: ESL, Computers, TASC Math, of Children’s literacy.
-Spanish is not necessary, except for the TASC class.
+Volunteers teach the same level and class once a week for a semester, in their preferred subject area: ESL, Computer Literacy, TASC/GED Math, Middle School Math or Children’s literacy.
+Spanish is not necessary, except for the TASC/GED class and Middle School math class.

 Volunteers step in when our regular teachers have scheduling conflicts.
 Substitute teachers allow students to continue their learning all semester.